Telematch de Panoramic

 - The Argentinian Odyssey clone -

-Another curiosity, though not very rare, is the Telematch de Panoramic (as called in Argentina).
+Another curiosity, athough not very rare, is the Argentina Telematch de Panoramic (Telematch made by Panoramic).
 Like the Spanish Overkal, this system is a Magnavox Odyssey clone, but in a quite different form.

 1. It does not use the many Odyssey accessories (overlays, cards, dice, stickers, etc.) because it only plays five simple and attractive games (in fact, the games people would mostly play).